Costochondritis and Exercise

-- Exercise increases mobility and decreases tension in the muscles and joints, which can block blood flow and healing nutrients from fighting the inflammation.
+- Exercise increases mobility and decreases tension in the muscles and joints that can block blood flow and healing nutrients from fighting the inflammation.

-Of course, you should avoid any strenuous exercise, or those which put too much pressure on the muscles in the inflamed areas.
+Of course, you should avoid any strenuous exercise, or those that put too much pressure on the muscles in the inflamed areas.

 Any sport or exercise that has you reaching across your chest with your arms, especially if there is any tension or weight load, should be avoided.